02:00 PM - 05:00 PM (PST)

-In this first session, three experts in disaster research will center on discussions about various disasters that affect Japan, the US, and South America, and explore ways society have historically adapted to disaster risks and responded to disaster situations.
+In this first session, three experts in disaster research centered on discussions about various disasters that affect Japan, the US, and South America, and explored ways society have historically adapted to disaster risks and responded to disaster situations.

 Emcee 1: Mohamed Sharif | UCLA